-When I surveyed all you lovely builders a few months ago, one of the questions I asked was what type of work you are doing so I knew how I might best help you.
+When we surveyed all you lovely builders a few months ago, one of the questions we asked was what type of work you are doing so we knew how we might best help you.

-Maybe I shouldn’t have been given New Zealand if full of people who have a love affair with their homes!
+Maybe we shouldn’t have been given New Zealand if full of people who have a love affair with their homes!

 Pricing renovations is really niche as you have to consider the existing structure and make sure your price covers not only to items on the plans, but also the consequential and ‘make good’ areas.

 A lot of that sort of information end up coming from the clever builders head based on years of experience, and it can be super difficult to quantify when the homeowner wants a quote.